 Different Types of Traumatic Brain Injuries

-Yes, there are multiple types of traumatic brain injuries possible, depending on the type of accident you are involved in and the part of the brain that is injured.
+There are multiple types of traumatic brain injuries possible.
+It may depend on the type of accident you are involved in and the part of the brain that is injured.
 The severity of your injuries will determine how much compensation you can expect to recover.
-Some of the most common types of traumatic brain injuries you may be able to sue for include:

 - Brain bruising